plone/volto/docs/source/upgrade-guide/index.md

 ### Hoisting problems on some setups

-Some people were experimenting weird hoisting issues when installing dependencies.
+Some people were experimenting weird {term}`hoisting` issues when installing dependencies.
 This was caused by Babel deprecated proposals packages and its peer dependencies that sometimes conflicted with other installed packages.